 One woman in my practice admitted she was getting the warmth and affection she needed from her children.
 This helped her to overlook the fact that she wasn’t getting the love she wanted from her husband.
 Another person mentioned he would never allow a misunderstanding in his office to go unaddressed without taking his colleague aside and discussing the situation.
 However, it never occurred to him to address misunderstandings with his wife in the same way.

-Why is it sometimes easier for us to focus everywhere else before we focus on our relationships?
-The reason we find it difficult to give our time, energy and attention to those we love is because we are vulnerable with them in a way that we are not with the others in our lives and this can feel quite threatening and scary.
-Our loved ones know exactly what makes us tick.
-They know how to push on our tender spots and trip the switches signaling our brain to scream “Danger, Danger, Danger!”
-We defend ourselves from hurt by either withdrawing or by becoming aggressive or angry.
-Before we know it, we are in a destructive cycle with someone who responds in kind to our unconscious defense.
+Why is it easy for us to focus everywhere else before we focus on our spouse?
+The reason we find it difficult to give our time and energy and attention to our spouse is because we are vulnerable with our partners in ways that we are not with the others in our lives.
+Our mates know exactly what makes us tick.
+They know how to push on our vulnerable spots and trip our switches.
+“Danger, Danger, Danger!” our brain says when we don’t sense that our partner is there for us.
+We defend ourselves from this hurt by either withdrawing or by becoming aggressive or angry.
+Before we know it, we are in a destructive cycle with our spouse who responds in kind to our unconscious defense.

-So how do you avoid this harmful spiral?
+So how do you avoid this harmful cycle?
 Amazingly, the solution is rather simple – spend some time together!

 4 Ways to Nurture Your Relationship and Tend the Garden That Feeds Your Very Essence!